luispuerto/luispuerto-net/_pages/resume.md

 ### Complementary Activities

-- Volunteering at Albany Historic Carrousel.
+- **Volunteering** at Albany Historic Carrousel.
 Setting the animals, assembling the wooden structure and helping with the mechanical and electrical systems.
 - Self-learner about Project Management and personal Productivity.
-Curious about “Fifth Discipline”, “Systems Thinking”, “Learning Organizations”, new ways of learning and similar subjects.
+Curious about “**Fifth Discipline**”, “**Systems Thinking**”, “Learning Organizations”, new ways of learning and similar subjects.
 - Very interested in social media and the new ways of communicating ideas.
   •	Science and technology lover.
 Rational thinker.
 Always trying to implement technology to be me more efficient.
 - Photography enthusiasm and eager learner of almost everything.
-- I like the adventure, hiking and camping in the wilderness.
+- I like the **adventure**, hiking and camping in the wilderness.

 ## PDF Résumé

-Additionally you can see and download the [most recent version of my résumé in pdf](http://resume.luispuerto.net).
+Additionally you can see and download the most recent version of my résumé in pdf bellow or [here](http://pdf-resume.luispuerto.net).

 <iframe width="100%" height="650em"
 src="https://www.dropbox.com/s/tba5d4eeja4vt2i/Luis%20Puerto%20Resume.pdf?raw=1&autoplay=1" frameborder="0" allowfullscreen></iframe>